stabilaprotocol/documentation-en/docs/architecture/network.md

 2. add your private key in `localexecutive`
 3. set `genesis.block.executives` as the private key's corresponding address
 4. set `p2p.version`, any positive integer except `11111`
-5. set for first SR `needSyncCheck = false`, others can be set true
+5. set for first GOV `needSyncCheck = false`, others can be set true
 6. set `node.discovery.enable = true`
 7. run the following command